prin-r/bridge-spec/README.md

 This process can be divided into two unrelated sub-processes.

-- 1. **relay_oracle_state**: Verify that an `oracle module`**_[g]_** root hash module really exist on BandChain at a specific block and then save that root hash into **Bridge**'s state.
+- 1. **relay_oracle_state**: Verify that an `oracle module`<strong><em>[g]</em></strong> root hash module really exist on BandChain at a specific block and then save that root hash into **Bridge**'s state.
 This process requires the signatures of several validators signed on the block hash in which everyone who signs must have a total voting power greater than or equal to two-thirds of the entire voting power.
-The block hash is made up of multiple values that come from the BandChain state, where `oracle module`**_[g]_** root hash is one of them.
+The block hash is made up of multiple values that come from the BandChain state, where `oracle module`<strong><em>[g]</em></strong> root hash is one of them.

   ```text
                                  __ [BlockHash] __